 We have a full-day excursion planned to the Istrian Peninsula to visit two of the region’s many medieval hill towns.
 Our first stop will be Motovun, where we’ll explore the town and end up at a family-owned truffle shop.
 There, we’ll learn about these local delicacies (ie, edible fungi!) and get a taste!

-Then we head to a local truffle forest, where we’ll get to take part in a 30-minute truffle-hunting demonstration with a local guide and their well-trained dog.
+Then we head to a local truffle forest, where we’ll get to observe a truffle-hunting demonstration with a local guide and their well-trained dog.
 Hmm, this should be interesting!
 We end this special Istrian day tour in the town of Buzet, where we visit a family-run rakija distillery (a fruit brandy).

 Here’s an article about truffles – and not the chocolate kind – in case you’re interested in learning more.